 Dr Judith Arnold Rogers, a retired Professor of Education at Lincoln Memorial University, is now on the adjunct faculty at Walters State Community College where she has returned to her roots as a writing teacher.
 She holds an EDD degree from the University of Tennessee in Curriculum and Instruction.
 Professor Arnold received awards for exemplary teaching both from her university and her community.
 Her research interests include historical writing on teachers and women, the struggles of women in prison, and more recently on the ethnography of social services such as unemployment.
 Professor Judy Arnold Rogers serves on the Board of Urbanities.
 She has widely published on these topics.
 Her profile and select publications are available at: http://prabook.com/web/person-view.html?profileId=547523

-Dr Paola De Vivo, she is Professor of Sociology at the University of Naples, Italy.
+Dr Paola De Vivo, University of Naples, Italy.

 Dr Bella Dicks, a Professor of Sociology at Cardiff University until 2016, was recently appointed to the prestigious post of Head of Research at the National Museum of Wales.
 Her research interests include heritage and museums, culture-led regeneration, community development and participation, collective memory, social class, place identities and qualitative methodology, particularly digital and multimodal methods for ethnography.
 Professor Dicks is especially interested in addressing the problems of deindustrialized urban of neighbourhoods.
 She works with third sector organisations in order to enhance academia-community collaboration and impact.
 She has authored/co-authored monographs on heritage, cultural display, coalfield regeneration, place identity and digital qualitative methods.
 Professor Dicks has edited a four-volume major work for Sage Publishers on Digital Qualitative Research Methods.
 She serves on the Board of Urbanities.
 Her profile and select publications are available at: https://cardiff.academia.edu/BellaDicks and https://www.researchgate.net/profile/Bella_Dicks